Falanteris/docker-nethive-cvss/README.md

 *2. You have a producer called 'CONSUMER' running in that server*

+*3. You're server environment is connected to interface with an IP/CIDR combinaton of 172.17.0.2/24

-If you have a different producer or server location, you can change the *env variable* (`-e`) arguments in the `cvss` bash script to your liking
+If you have a different producer, server location, or IP/CIDR combination, you can change the *env variable* (`-e`) arguments in the `cvss` bash script to your liking